-Enter Gus Gordon.
-Born in Savannah, Georgia in 1925, Gus started singing by the time he'd entered Darden High School (in Wilson, North Carolina).
-The group he was with was called the Dardeneers, and they existed between 1942 and 1944.
+Enter Augustine "Gus" Gordon.
+Born in Savannah, Georgia on August 28, 1926, Gus started singing by the time he’d entered Darden High School (in Wilson, North Carolina).
+The group he was with, the Dardeneers, existed between 1942 and 1944.
 The others were: bass Herman Hines, baritone James Thomas, and second tenor James Barnes.
 Gus had a short stint in the Navy in 1945, and then relocated to New York.
 With the goal of becoming a performer, he entered the Apollo Theater amateur shows, winning a couple of times, but nothing seemed to come of it.
 In the meanwhile, he worked for a company in Brooklyn that made bicycles and then worked at Davega's, (a chain of household and sporting goods stores).
 While there, he made the acquaintance of Harry Stevenson (who worked next door), a part-time songwriter who wrote "How Would You Know?".

 One day in the spring of 1946, Gus was at Noller's rehearsal studio, making a demo recording of "Prisoner Of Love" (a 1932 hit for Russ Colombo, one of its writers, and lately a tremendous smash for Perry Como).
 As fate would have it, while the results were being played back over the speakers, Bill Johnson, who was rehearsing with the Musical Notes down the hall, wandered by.
 Impressed, Bill asked Gus if he'd consider joining the Notes.
 While Gus was willing, Bill made one stipulation: "I need a drummer; you've got to know how to play the drums."
 There was a tour coming up and the group needed a percussionist.